brigaldies/search_with_machine_learning_course/week4/project4.md

 - Exit the loop if there is no remaining labels that are under the threshold.
 - left-merge on ```label``` the grouped and under-threshold labels into ```pd```.
 - For the under-threshold labels (```row['_merge'] == 'both'```):
-    - update the label to its parent's category.
+    - Update the label to its parent's category. **<-- This is the rollup!**
     - Update the ```audit``` column to indicate the rollup to the parent: ```new rollup > previous rollup > ... > initial category```

-Illustration: Say, we start with the following records in a grouped-by-category ```df``` (Ci are categories, Pi are the parents, the numbers are query counts; the last column is the label), and the threshold is 100:
+Illustration: Say, we start with the following records in a grouped-by-category ```df``` (Ci are categories, Pi are the parents, and the numbers are query counts; The last column is the label), and the threshold is 100:
 ```
 P1 C1 10 Label:C1
 P1 C2 20 Label:C2